tawebbcn/Summer-Challenge/README.md

 ## Challenge

-Summer time is here!! good weather and better vibes :smile: Finally we can travel to that place we've dreaming of whilst at the office.
+Summer time is here!!
+Good weather and better vibes :smile: Finally we can travel to that place we've dreaming of whilst at the office.
 Lets go and create some scripts to look for our dream destination!

   -- First thing we need is an affordable place so lets ""print the flights under 100 euros and show the price and cityTo in the console""

-  -- Yeah ! that looks nice, so many places! we really want to have a good time in barcelona so ""store the flights going to barcelona in the barcelonaFlights array and print it in the console""
+  -- Yeah ! that looks nice, so many places! we really want to have a good time in Barcelona so ""store the flights going to barcelona in the barcelona Flights array and print it in the console""

 -- Ok super! now that we are going to Barcelona, lets take advantage of cheap internal flights by searching for another spanish city.
 We need to
 "" print only the flight that goes to Malaga ""

 -- On second thought Spain is too hot! we would rather see more of Europe so lets go to Prague....
 Oh no! it seems that the flight has been delayed !  so... "" can you change the duration of the flight barcelona to Prague to "20 h" ?"